vjayaman/Metrics-CGM-ECC/README.md

 1. Download version [v4.2.4](https://github.com/vjayaman/Metrics-CGM-ECC/releases/tag/4.2.4)

-2. Move the input files you want to use (a strain metadata file and one cluster assignment file - one for each time point) into *Metrics-CGM-ECC/inputs/*, then rename to match the examples in the *inputs/* directory.
+2. Move the input files you want to use (a strain metadata file and one cluster assignment file - last time point, after all strains have been added) into *Metrics-CGM-ECC/inputs/*, then rename to match the examples in the *inputs/* directory.

 3. Open **Metrics-CGM-ECC/form.html** in a browser, then fill out the form (arguments should correspond to your input file data)
 	* Download the resulting text file, and move it to the *inputs/* directory

+4. The next section can be run in one of three ways

+### Method 1a

-4. Navigate to the *Metrics-CGM-ECC/* directory in a terminal window.
-Alternatively, the scripts can be run individually in RStudio.
+5. Navigate to the *Metrics-CGM-ECC/* directory in a terminal window.

-5. Run **environment_setup.R**, to install the required R packages and check that they can be loaded.
+6. Run **environment_setup.rscript**, to install the required R packages and check that they can be loaded.

-        .../Metrics-CGM-ECC/$ Rscript environment_setup.R
+        .../Metrics-CGM-ECC/$ Rscript environment_setup.rscript

-6. Give the script *run_process.sh* executable permission
+7. Give the script *collect_metrics.rscript* executable permission

-        .../Metrics-CGM-ECC/$ chmod u+x run_process.sh
+        .../Metrics-CGM-ECC/$ chmod u+x collect_metrics.rscript

-7. Run the script *run_process.sh* in a terminal
+8. Run the script *collect_metrics.rscript* in a terminal window

-        .../Metrics-CGM-ECC/$ bash run_process.sh
+        .../Metrics-CGM-ECC/$ Rscript collect_metrics.rscript

-	or
-	`.../Metrics-CGM-ECC/$ ./run_process.sh`
+### Method 1b

+5. The scripts can be run individually in RStudio.
+Open up RStudio and use *setwd()* to navigate to the Metrics-CGM-ECC/ directory.

+6. Use *source('environment_setup.rscript')* in the console or use Code > Source after opening *environment_setup.rscript*

+7. Use the same idea as in 6. for all numbered files in Metrics-CGM-ECC/scripts/, from 1\_prepare\_inputs.rscript to 7b\_topY\_heatmaps.rscript

+### Method 1c

+5. Open up the Metrics-CGM-ECC/ directory using something like a file manager.

+6. Double-click on *environment_setup.rscript* - you may be prompted by a security window to give the script run permissions.
+Please do so (you can open the file using notepad or RStudio, for example, to verify that nothing risky is being done)

+7. After the new directory structure is settled (you can see a logs/ folder, for example), double-click on *collect_metrics.rscript*

 The CGM data, ECC metrics, and merged files (for strains and clusters) will be saved to a newly created *results/* directory.

-**Note:** See the steps in `run_process.sh` for details on how to run each step individually, with arguments.
-I will add detailed steps here as well shortly.

 ## Method 2 (Stable, verified version):